 Remember that not all policies are created equal and specific endorsements can be negotiated with insurers to best suit your company’s needs.
 Second, minimizing cyber liability risk starts with educating your employees about suspicious emails and communications.

 Last but not least, there are baseline products available to get you started.

 Talk to your agent about the coverage that’s right for your business.

-Note to Agents: The Dedicated Cyber Producers at Fifthwall Solutions will help you respond to your clients quickly.
-We have access to more than 25 markets, allowing you to quickly identify the right policies today and at renewal, mitigate hard-to-place risks, save you time and your client’s money.
+Note to Agents: The Dedicated Cyber Producers at FifthWall Solutions will help you respond to your clients quickly.
+We have access to 30+ markets, allowing you to quickly identify the right policies today and at renewal, mitigate hard-to-place risks, save you time and your client’s money.